priyankasharma55/Food-Truck-API/README.md

 - I could also support an endpoint to add/update/delete food trucks.
 It updates our internal cache of the food trucks.
 This would be helpful:
     - to add/remove more food trucks on the fly
     - would support food trucks that are on the move instead of current stationary food trucks

+### Code structure
+- FoodTruckController.cs is the entry point to the request
+- Nearby.cs has *GetNearestFoodTrucks(longtitude, latitude)* that calculates the desired output